pay-theory/pay-theory-docs/OVERVIEW/CARD_PRESENT.md

 }
 ```

-## Step 2: Set Up PayTheory Web SDK
+## Step 2: Set Up Pay Theory Web SDK

-Once you have the device ID you need to set up the PayTheory Web SDK.
+Once you have the device ID you need to set up the Pay Theory Web SDK.

 ```javascript
 let payTheory = window.paytheory